Tech0ne/vpn-connect/README.md

 - [x] Forget about this project as I did it in 2 hours without real goal
 - [ ] Find it back like 2 or 3 month later and think about what I will do with that ugly script
+- [x] Actually that is exactly what happend so I remade it from scratch

 ---